 Another exciting idea for a child's herb garden is a tutti-fruity herb garden, where all the herbs smell like their favorite fruits or candy.
 A tutti-fruity herb garden will introduce the child to the idea of growing an aromatic herb garden.
 Be sure to explain that these herbs are for smelling only and that no one should ever eat anything in the garden without asking an adult first.
 In fact, your children should know not to eat anything that they haven't shown you first.
 You can help your children start a tutti-fruity herb garden by bringing them to your local gardening center and letting them select a few of their favorite scents.
 Good plants to let the little ones try out are:

 - lemon balm

-Letting your child grow his or her own herb garden is a fun way to learn about nature, gardening and cooking while giving your child a strong sense of accomplishment and boosting self-esteem.
+Children also get a kick out of smelling the plants in the mint family, especially peppermint, spearmint, and chocolate mint.
+Letting your child grow his or her own herb garden is a fun way to learn about nature, gardening, and cooking while giving your child a strong sense of accomplishment and boosting self-esteem.
 By introducing your children to herb gardening, you are giving him or her the chance to get involved with a wonderful hobby that the two of you can enjoy together for the rest of your lives.

 Gardening tips, videos, info and more delivered right to your inbox!